What Is a Code 13 Police Code? Code 13 Police Code

 The Code 13 police code meaning for the police forces is Major Disaster Activation.

-What Is Major Disaster Activation?
+What Does Major Disaster Activation Mean?
 Police Code for Major Disaster Activation

 Alphabet For Police